15 min read

 Project Tracker imports as a full table

-Quip’s Project Tracker imports as a full table without requiring conversion.
+Quip’s Project Tracker imports as a full table, requiring no conversion.
 Column structure and types are preserved, and the table is ready to use immediately.
-You can create views, add formulas, build automations, and connect Packs as soon as the import finishes.
+You can create views, add formulas, build automations, and connect your Packs as soon as the import is finished.
 FILE columns may require follow-up, since Quip does not export underlying file data.
 Any follow-up items related to Project Tracker appear on the Import Fixes page.

 Formulas may not translate one-to-one

-Values will come through correctly, but it might not behave exactly as it did in Quip.
-This is because:
+Values will come through correctly, but the formula logic might not behave exactly as it did in Quip.
+That’s because:

 • Quip uses cell-based formulas.

-Coda’s formula language is more flexible, so it is often a good moment to simplify or refine your calculations.
+Superhuman Docs' formula language is more flexible, so this is often a good moment to simplify or refine your calculations.

 Merged cells are not supported

-Coda does not support merged cells.
+Superhuman Docs does not support merged cells.
 If your Quip spreadsheet included merged cells, the data is preserved and displayed in the first unmerged cells.
-You can adjust the layout of these tables in Coda to better reflect how the data should be organized.
+You can adjust the layout of these tables in Superhuman Docs to better reflect how the data should be organized.

 Date selectors become text